 Need more space?
 Moving and need temporary storage for your belongings?
 There are a number of reasons why people need storage space, but what will suit your needs best?
 A storage container or a self-storage unit?
 Let’s compare.

 There are some pros and cons to using a self-storage unit.
-Self-storage facilities provide an added security because they have their own security system, deterring would-be thieves from trespassing and breaking in to your unit.
+Self-storage facilities provide an added security because they have their own security system, deterring would-be thieves from trespassing and breaking into your unit.
 A downside to using self-storage is that you will probably have to make several trips back and forth to get your belongings to the facility.
 Remember, self-storage facilities are businesses and their hours could vary, so you may not always have access to your stuff when you need it.
-Additionally, self-storage units are smaller (commonly sized at 10’x10′) and much more expensive on price.
+Additionally, self-storage units are smaller (commonly sized at 10’x10′) and much more expensive in price.

-A shipping container is a large steel box that is wind and water tight and is typically rented or purchased from a shipping container supplier.
+A shipping container is a large steel box that is wind and watertight and is typically rented or purchased from a shipping container supplier.